 Lukas Fodor, Board Member

 Lukas lives in Nelson.
-He’s developed a number of climbing routes around the West Kootenays including the phenomenal High Country Bluff.
+He’s developed a number of climbing routes around the West Kootenays including the High Country Bluff.

-Daniel Raber, Board Member
+Daniel Raber, Secretary

 Dan lives in Castlegar.
 He enjoys rock climbing and route development.